|

 location: Peninsula College Campus, Port Angeles,

-Children's Festival of Art |
+Children's Festival of Art

-of Art. we will offer participatory games, creative movement, roving-human
+We will offer participatory games, creative movement, roving-human

-PaintMe sculpture as well as a Harmonica Pocket performance and
+PaintMe sculpture as well as a Harmonica Pocket performance and starfotos

-starfotos with the Queen of Art.
+with the Queen of Art.

-please visit the Harmonica
+Please visit the Harmonica

 Pocket's Website for more information on our children's performances